 Even if the theory indicates that the higher the subsidies to OF, the greater the probability of adoption should be, there is little empirical evidence on the magnitude of the effect.
-Pietola and Oude Lansink (2001) find that the probability of switching to OF increases at an increasing rate with increasing premium subsidies to the OF for Finnish farms during 1994-1997 (the estimated elasticity is 0.2).
-Interestingly, the elasticity of the probability of conversion to the non-organic specific subsidy rate for land is the same which may suggest that the subsidy to support conversion may be seen by some farmers as a way to increase their revenues, at least during the period of conversion.
-Hence policies promoting OF may suffer from selection problems because subsidies may attract into OF less productive conventional farmers who are more 'pragmatic' than 'committed'.
-Tzouvelekas, Pantzios and Fotopoulos (2001), in a study of the olive-growing sector in Greece, make a similar analysis.
-They assess that a 'loose' eligibility criterion for receiving the conversion subsidy has attracted 'subsidy-hunters' not truly interested in producing organically but rather in absorbing the 'organic' financial aid.
-Kumbhakar, Tsionas and Sipiläinen (2009), for a sample of Finnish dairy farms, also find evidence that higher subsidies increase the probability of OT adoption.
-In what follows, we calculate the organic subsidy level that each farmer would get over the next five years if converting to OF in the next year.
+Pietola and Oude Lansink (2001) find that the probability of switching to OF increases at an increasing rate with increasing premium subsidies to the OF for Finnish farms during 1994-1997.
+They estimate that a 1% increase in the premium subsidy rate for OF increases the probability of choosing OT by 0.2%.
+Interestingly, the elasticity of the probability of conversion to the non-organic specific subsidy rate for land is the same.
+This latter result may suggest that the subsidy to support conversion may be seen by some farmers as a way to increase their revenues, at least during the period of conversion.
+Hence policies promoting OF may suffer from selection problems because subsidies may attract into OF less productive conventional farmers who are more "pragmatic" than "committed".
+Tzouvelekas et al. (2001), in a study of the olive-growing sector in Greece, make a similar analysis.
+They assess that a "loose" eligibility criterion for receiving the conversion subsidy has attracted "subsidyhunters" not truly interested in producing organically but rather in absorbing the "organic" financial aid.
+Kumbhakar et al. (2009), for a sample of Finnish dairy farms (followed during the period from 1995 to 2002), also find evidence that higher subsidies increase the probability of OT adoption.
+Lohr and Salomonsson (2000) report that 147 out of 234 Swedish organic producers who converted in 1990 following the introduction of the conversion subsidy scheme in the country in 1989, would not have converted in the absence of subsidies.
+Tzouramani et al. (2010), using a real option approach on a sample of dairy sheep farms in Greece, explain that organic farming is not a profitable option in the absence of organic subsidies even if farms can benefit from investment subsidies to adopt the new technology.
+In what follows, we will calculate the organic subsidy level that each farmer would get over the next five years if converting to OF in the next year.
 This calculation is based on the assumption that the whole area is converted to OF and that the crop pattern on the farm does not change after conversion.
-We then use in the model the average conversion subsidy per ha of UAA per year.
+4 We then use in the model the average conversion subsidy per ha of UAA per year.
 We hypothesize that a higher potential conversion subsidy per ha will increase the probability to convert to OF.

 We will also introduce in the model the total amount of Common Agricultural Policy (CAP) subsidies received by the farm (as a ratio of its total output), and expect a positive effect as public subsidies may reduce the farm's financial pressure.
-This effect was hypothesized and given evidence by Genius, Pantzios and Tzouvelekas (2006), who find that subsidies received in the context of the CAP by Cretan farmers in 1996-1997 increase their probability to convert to OF.
+This effect was hypothesized and given evidence by Genius et al. (2006), who find that subsidies received in the context of the CAP by Cretan farmers in 1996-1997 increase their probability to convert to OF.
 The effect of non-organic subsidies on the probability to adopt the OT may also reflect the attitude of the farmer towards subsidies.
 However, this effect may be ambiguous.
-On the one hand, 'subsidy-hunters' may be interested in both non-organic and organic subsidies, implying a positive effect.
+On the one hand, "subsidy-hunters" may be interested in both non-organic and organic subsidies, implying a positive effect.
 On the other hand, farmers receiving a large amount of CAP subsidies may find it sufficient and may not be interested in getting additional subsidies.